 In 2010, she became the first and, to date, only woman to be elected to the Executive Board of the European Club Association (ECA) and served as the Vice Chair of ECA's Institutional Relations Working Group.

 Ebru later became the first and only female General Secretary of the Turkish Football Federation.

 She is currently the Chair of Women in Football, a network of professional women working in and around the football industry and received the Making a Difference award by HBS Executive Education in 2018.

 Maheta began his professional football career in 2001 at Atletico Madrid.
 In 2004, he signed in England with Brighton and Hove Albion, which was followed by spells at Lincoln City, Oldham Athletic and AFC Wrexham.

 This playing experience, combined with Maheta's career as a labour lawyer, gives him a unique perspective on all levels of football and makes him well placed to understand the role of the union.

 Fluent in English, Spanish, French, Italian and German, Maheta was twice named one of the best sports lawyers in Spain by international rankings company Chambers and Partners.

-During periods at law firm Baker Mckenzie and as legal counsel at Atletico Madrid, Maheta worked on representation agreements, contract and transfer negations for the games’ global stars, including Toby Alderweireld, Antoine Griezmann and Mesut Özil.
+During periods at law firm Baker McKenzie and as legal counsel at Atletico Madrid, Maheta worked on representation agreements, contract and transfer negotiations for the games’ global stars, including Toby Alderweireld, Antoine Griezmann and Mesut Özil.

-In 2016, Maheta was appointed as CEO of RCD Mallorca following a 20 million euro takeover by former NBA star Steve Nash, and Phoenix Suns’ owner, Robert Sarver.
+In 2016, Maheta was appointed as CEO of RCD Mallorca following a takeover by former NBA star Steve Nash, and Phoenix Suns’ owner, Robert Sarver.